- Home

 Your personal pension

-If you’re paying into a personal pension, or self-invested personal pension, you’ll usually have a wide range of different investment options to choose from.
+If you’re paying into a personal pension, or self-invested personal pension, you’ll often have a wider range of different investment options to choose from.
 These may include individual shares, investment funds, investment trusts, and cash.
 Find out more in our guide What are the different types of pensions? and What is a SIPP and how does it work?

 McQueen said: “Your age, proximity to retirement, financial confidence, and appetite for risk will all influence how much cash you hold in your pension.
 And investing in pure “cash” can sit next to other typically lower-risk investments for those who are seeking to minimise their exposure to financial risks.
 These other examples include government gilts or corporate bonds.
 So, it would be misguided to consider cash as the only lower risk investment option at your disposal.”